These terms of engagement and information apply to all work undertaken by Greenwood Roche.

 The New Zealand Law Society maintains the Lawyers’ Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
 Except in certain circumstances specified in the Lawyers & Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.

-If you do not wish to refer your complaint to that person, or you are not satisfied with that person’s response to your complaint, you may refer your complaint to John Greenwood, partner or, if John Greenwood is acting on the particular matter, then any of our other partners.
+If you do not wish to refer your complaint to that person, or you are not satisfied with that person’s response to your complaint, you may refer your complaint to John Greenwood, consultant, or to any of our partners.

-To contact one of our other partners, please call them directly on their direct dial as listed.
+.
+To contact one of our partners, please call them directly on their direct dial listed on our website.

 The New Zealand Law Society also operates a Lawyers Complaints Service and has powers that require it to investigate complaints about its members.
 You are able to make a complaint to that service by contacting the Lawyers Complaints Service on 0800 261 801.